 I know these approaches work because I’ve used them personally, and I’ve taught them to thousands of others, many of whom have achieved outstanding success.

-One FTW team member, Steven, successfully used all of these techniques to reach an astonishing $450/hr!
+At least one person I know of successfully used all of these techniques to reach an astonishing $450/hr!

 Some people will see a screenshot like this and brush it off as someone who was just “lucky.”
 But the truth is that you might be surprised at how much control you have over your income, your health, your relationships, and just about every aspect of your life once you refuse to limit yourself to a simplistic view of what’s possible.